Manage soft token authenticators

 Manage soft tokens

-You can enable, disable, and delete Entrust Soft Token and Google authenticators.
-You can also view the details of the soft token authenticator, such as the date it was created, when it was last used, its state, type, and whether it supports push authentication.
+Use this procedure to enable, disable, view, or delete Entrust Soft Token and Google authenticators.
+You can also review details such as creation date, last used date, state, type, and push support.

 Edit a token label